 We need to understand how we can appreciate ourselves and others at the same time.
 This kind of understanding comes when we are connected to that inner silence—pure consciousness—that sustains all of life.
 Then we see the love and divine in each other—it breaks down the separation between “you” and “me”.
 Boundaries are inevitable in this relative existence, but God is both the boundary and the boundless.
 When we are happy within ourselves, we have compassion for our imperfection because it is not imperfection, it is only God expressing within boundaries.
 It is not imperfection; it is just relative existence.
 There is nothing that is not Being, that is not God.

 This is what the process of transcending though TM helps you realize.
 You transcend the sphere of thoughts, get in touch with silence, come out refreshed, elevated—this elevates the consciousness of the world.
 So the path to improving the world is simple.
 All we have to do is dip daily into that delicious ocean of silence, our essence, and enjoy ourselves.
 The light we access, we bring into the world, into our relationships.
 Writing as an act of seeing, emptying, also allows one to transcend the sphere of what is seen and engenders inner transformation.

 I wrote that article when I was younger—I thought social change took so much effort, so much work.
 I thought it was the written product that transformed the world.
 Now I see it is the process of writing, seeing, transcending what is seen, that is deeply transformational.
 As you change, the world changes.
 You can bring about social change and also have fun—enjoy bathing in deep silence, enjoy loving others as yourself.
 You get to enjoy the process of changing the world—it’s beautiful.

 About the Author

-Helen Creighton is the National Director for the TM Program for Women in Canada.
+Helen Creighton is the national director of TM for Women in Canada.